I am not known for my lawn mowing prowess.

 It does exactly what it needs to do, in a brisk efficient, no-nonsense manner.

-but look – it really is.
+But look – it really is.
 It starts just like a car.
 No more yanking on the cord-pull, no more choking the engine.
 Just turn… and go.
 Brilliance.

 Want to raise up the wheels for a longer cut?
 Drop them to get that bowling-green finish (with four kids and a dog, that one’s just in my dreams…)?
 No problem.
-There’s a great big easy-to-move handle and a simple five-notch system to always get the height cut you want.
+There’s a great big easy-to-move handle and a simple five-notch system to always get the cut height you want.

 It’s a big mower – worried about the weight?
 Don’t be.
 This baby pushes itself.
-Seriously – the 161cc motor is so good that Mr LittleStuff assures me it’s more a case of holding it back than pushing it on – you need a tight grip to keep control on the tight bends.
+Seriously – the 161cc motor is so good that Mr LittleStuff assures me it’s more a case of holding it back than pushing it on – you need a tight grip to keep control on the bends.
 You can see it in action if you click here – we GoPro-ed it.
 Oh yes we did.

 Assembly’s easy too – the box looks big and intimidating, but the instructions are good, and we went from looking like this to ready-to-cut in under 20 minutes.

 - Features: Briggs and Stratton 775IS engine for instant starting at the turn of a key featuring Lithium Ion technology, powerdrive motor ensures a reliable cut, even in long grass or wet grass.
 7 positions central height adjustment, mulching and side discharge and fold down handle for compact storage.

 - Weight: 38kg.

 - Cutting width: 53cm.